-Atena Daemi held at the women’s ward of Evin Prison was verbally notified on November 13, 2018, by the prison authorities that she had been summoned to the Branch 5 of Evin Prosecutor’s Office on November 14, 2018.
+Atena Daemi held in the women’s ward of Evin Prison was verbally notified on November 13, 2018, by the prison authorities that she had been summoned to the Branch 5 of Evin Prosecutor’s Office on November 14, 2018.

-Political prisoner Atena Daemi did not appear at the Prosecutor’s Office because she had not received any writ of subpoena.
+Political prisoner Atena Daemi did not appear at the Prosecutor’s Office because she had not received any writ of the subpoena.

 In similar cases, such summons has ended up turning into false allegations filed against political prisoners by prison authorities or intelligence agencies.
-It is unclear why political prisoner Atena Daemi since she has been in jail.
+It is unclear why political prisoner Atena Daemi since has been in jail.

 Women human rights defenders are at particular risk of persecution because they defy traditional gender norms by publicly advocating for human rights.